 - Make sure everyone understands your will by converting it to plain language.

-We like to encourage a friendlier society so we’d like to draw South African’s attention to the fact that every year the Law Society of South Africa organizes National Wills Week where you can have a basic will drafted for free by participating law firms.
+We like to encourage a friendlier society so we’d like to draw your attention to the fact that every year the Law Society organises National Wills Week where you can have a basic will drafted for free by participating law firms.

 If you are interested, please complete the form on the right or enquire now.
 We will contact you to find out more about your requirements and give you a quote.